KhronosGroup/Vulkan-Tools/BUILD.md

 and pass it on the CMake command line for building this repository, as described below.

-Note that this dependency can be ignored if not building the cube demo (CMake option: `-DBUILD_CUBE=OFF`).
+Note that this dependency can be ignored if not building the vkcube demo (CMake option: `-DBUILD_CUBE=OFF`).

 ### Build and Install Directories